satijalab/azimuth/README.md

     docker run -it -p 3838:3838 -v /path/to/reference:/reference-data:ro seurat-mapper R -e "SeuratMapper::AzimuthApp(reference = '/reference-data', max.cells = 100000)"

-or setting the option in R (e.g. if it is not a parameter to the `AzimuthApp` function)
+or setting the option in R (e.g. if it is not a parameter to the `AzimuthApp` function):

     docker run -it -p 3838:3838 -v /path/to/reference:/reference-data:ro seurat-mapper R -e "options('Azimuth.map.pbcorthresh' = 0.5)" -e "SeuratMapper::AzimuthApp(reference = '/reference-data')"

-or just starting a shell in the container, from which you can launch an interactive R session and set options as desired.
+or just starting a shell in the container, from which you can launch an interactive R session and set options as desired:

     docker run -it -p 3838:3838 -v /path/to/reference:/reference-data:ro seurat-mapper /bin/bash